Five ways to escape stressful pre-wedding prep.

 Ultimately, minimising stress during pre-wedding preparation is all about keeping an open mind.
 If you enter into this with a very rigid idea of what needs to happen, when it needs to happen, and how your wedding is going to be, you’ll find that it’s much easier to become stressed out.

 Instead, try to take a more flexible approach to planning your wedding.
 It may be easier said than done, but by looking at all your options and going with the flow, you’ll find that everything just seems calmer.
-Be organised, build a great tribe, and don’t be afraid to let others help out… the secrets to one very chilled out bride!
+Be organised, build a great supplier dream team, and don’t be afraid to let others help out… the secrets to being very chilled out!

 Sarah Pelham is the Beauty & Wellness Expert for Bookwell.com.au, an online platform for instant bookings for hair, nails, beauty and massage appointments.
 For nearly four years Sarah has worked closely with hundreds of salon owners within the beauty and wellness industries.
 She has her finger on the pulse of new trends in this growing market.